feature-sliced/steiger/packages/steiger-plugin-fsd/src/no-wildcard-exports/README.md

 // shared/ui/index.ts
 export { Form, Field } from './form' export * from './tooltip-positions' // ❌
+export * as positions from './tooltip-positions' // ❌
 ```

 ## Rationale

 A wildcard re-export hides the public API of a group of modules, so you can't tell what a slice exports without opening every file inside it.
+A namespace re-export moves the names behind a prefix but leaves the same question open.

 It also lets the public API change by accident.
 Adding an export to an internal module adds it to the public API too, and removing that export later breaks whoever started using it.
 Listing the names means the public API only changes when someone edits the index file.